davidlewellyn/Local_User_Management/README.md

 - Test_Results.txt: This file contains the results of the tests conducted.

  # Purpose
  This application was driven by the academic requirements for a class assignment.
 Maintaining a source of version controll  allows me the ability to roll back to a previous working state, and to also improve upon this work at a later time if needed.
+ Please keep in mind that this is for an academic assignment, and that this has not been completely vetted for any commercial use.

  # Requirments
 Create a script that can be run from the crontab or the command line that helps you administer accounts.
 The